MuxuanHe/MuxuanHe.github.io/README.md

 The following sections describe usage instructions for this Jekyll theme,including available layouts, includes, sass and/or assets.

+### website modules

+The '_data/settings.yml' defines what modules the website shows.

 #### Home

 The `_layouts/home.html` layout defines the home page for this theme.
-An introduction to your research group or to yourself can be provided, along with a list of featured publications.
-There is also a section for providing any updates through posts placed in the `_posts` directory.
+An introduction to your research group or to yourself can be provided.

-#### People

-The `_layouts/people.html` layout can be used to showcase and describe people in your research group.
-People are defined in the `_data/settings.yml` file, and markdown pages for each person with the `_layouts/page.html` layout can be placed in the `people` directory.
+The 'index.md' is the content on the home page.

 #### Publications

-The `_layouts/publications.html` layout can be used to showcase selected publications, or the entire catalogue of publications.
-Direct links to the paper can be used, or a PDF copy of the paper can be served.
-Publications are defined in the `_data/publications.yml` file, and any PDF files that are served can be placed in the `publications` directory.
+Publications (the content) are defined in the `_data/publications.yml` file, and any PDF files that are served can be placed in the `publications` directory.
+The '_includes/publications.html' defines the aesthetics of the publications page.

 #### Courses